johnny-zhang-1/Chess/README.md

 ### Feature List:
 Scuffed chess(will add checks, checkmates, and pins if we have extra time), there's a nice looking chess board GUI and pieces.
 The classes use mouseListener class to allow the users to select the pieces to move in a much easier way rather than entering old position and new position in a single text field.
 Because we used a HashMap, we don't need to implement a system to remove the piece after it is taken.
 Each of the individual classes with the piece names all contain a method called isLegal that checks whether or not the move is legal in terms of chess.
 We made the GUI resizable so that we can accompany users who run this program on smaller screens to have the chess board well sized, making it easier for them to play.
 We also have a class to convert the HashMap to a matrix for each of the individual classes to see where the other peices are in order to determine whether or not a move is legal.
-WE ALSO HAVE CUSTOMIZABLE ASSETS!!!
+WE ALSO HAVE CUSTOMIZABLE ASSETS(eg. Win screen)!!!